South Korea polls widely seen as vote on handling of ferry disaster

-The ferry was heavily overloaded, was traveling too fast on a turn and many of its crew abandoned ship as the children waited in their cabins as told.
+The ferry was heavily overloaded, was travelling too fast on a turn and many of its crew abandoned ship as the children waited in their cabins as told.
 They paid for their obedience with their lives.

-Park, tears rolling down her cheeks, formally apologized last month for the disaster but she has been hit hard by an angry nationwide outcry over the government's response and the slow and ineffective rescue.
+Park, tears rolling down her cheeks, formally apologised last month for the disaster but she has been hit hard by an angry nationwide outcry over the government's response and the slow and ineffective rescue.

 She has vowed to overhaul government structures and improve safety oversight to guard against any recurrence of preventable disasters.

 Prime Minister Chung Hong-won resigned over the government response to the sinking, in which it was first announced that everyone had been rescued.